edwardtheharris/ansible-template/readme.md

 ## Usage

-You can find an example inventory file below.
+You can find an example inventory file below, this inventory is intended to house a Kubernetes cluster with a pair of control planes that are members of a Samba Active Directory Domain that contains a pair of controllers and is responsible for authentication, file, and routing services.

 ```{code-block} yaml
 :caption: /etc/ansible/hosts.yaml